 4. Be able to form multiple instances automatically

 Say you need to crawl ten thousand web pages.
 An instance of your crawler can crawl 10 in a second.
-But your processor can actually support up to 5 of these crawlers running at the same time.
-Hence your time required would be 5 times lesser if you run as many threads of your crawler as your processor can handle.
+But your processor can actually support up to 5 of these webpage crawlers running at the same time.
+Hence your time required would be 5 times lesser if you run as many threads of your webpage crawlers as your processor can handle.

-Thus, using a web crawler that can run multiple threads based on the processor conditions would be much more suitable for heavy needs such as real-time search based scraping of multiple websites.
+Thus, using a web crawling that can run multiple threads based on the processor conditions would be much more suitable for heavy needs such as real-time search based scraping of multiple websites.

 5. Use the header of a browser to avoid being detected and blocked

-Though web scrapers aren’t what one might call “illegal” (in most cases), they are often blocked by websites when recognized.
+Though web scrapers aren’t what one might call “illegal”, it is often blocked by websites when recognized.
 This situation can be avoided easily if your crawl-bot always sends a header with a web browser title whenever sending an HTTP request to get back the HTML page.

 6. Learn from existing patterns and identify similar ones

-When you are scraping 10 different e-commerce pages, adding the 11th one should be easier and there should be a small amount of self-learning that the web-bot should be configured to understand so as to learn from existing patterns and identify similar ones.
+When you are scraping the web for 10 different e-commerce pages, adding the 11th one should be easier and there should be a small amount of self-learning.
+The web scraper bot should be configured to understand so as to learn from existing patterns and identify similar ones.

 Data from the web can turn out to be highly unstructured in most cases.
-However web-bots should be able to handle, sort and separately store data of different formats such as text, web-links, images, videos and more.
-Scraping all that data is of no use unless the data is sorted and placed in proper repositories.
+However, web-bots should be able to handle, sort and separately store data of different formats such as text, web-links, images, videos and more.
+Scraping data that is of no use unless the data is sorted and placed in proper repositories.